 Nested Classes

-A class can contain other types within the class body, such as other classes
+A class can contain other types within the class body, such as other classes, interfaces, enums, and records

 - As of JDK16, all four types of nested classes can have static members of any type, including static methods